FasterXML/smile-format-specification/smile-specification.md

 ### Update history

+* 2022-02-20: Clarify handling of "unused" bits (see issue #17) primarily regarding encoding of floating-point numbers, but more generally for all unused bits.
 * 2022-01-26: Import fix to encoding of 7-bit encoded (safe) binary, wrt padding of the last byte.
      * Version 1.0.4 -> 1.0.5
 * 2021-03-18: Minor markup fixes, clarification to "simple literals, numbers" section